 Let me deviate a bit from golf for a moment.
 (I will get back to it I promise).

-If you are attempting to be something than you are not, you are living in past or future.
+If you are attempting to be something that you are not, you are living in past or future.

-Once again we end up back where we started, in the moment.
+Once again we end up back where we started, at the moment.
 How can we be free if we are searching for ourselves in the past and the future?
-Here is one of the most profound statements regarding the illusory idea that we are free:
+Here is one of the most profound statements regarding the false idea that we are free:

-So what strings are puling at you?
+So what strings are pulling at you?
 Are you acting on them?

-How can we be truly liberated if we act by what makes us feel good or bad?
-If we observe these things as just “things” isn’t that truly liberation?
+How can we be genuinely liberated if we act by what makes us feel good or bad?
+If we observe these things as just “things” isn’t that indeed liberation?

-In many ways I use golf as a mediation.
+In many ways, I use golf as mediation.
 It is a tool that makes me present.
-I stay in the moment, aware and appreciative.
+I stay at the moment, aware and appreciative.
 Bad shots don’t affect me but nor do good shots.
-Each shot is an experience.
-Moe defined this as “An alert attitude of indifference”.
+Each ball is an experience.
+Moe defined this as “An alert attitude of indifference.”

-Indifference comes from the “observer”.
-There is no judgement.
+Indifference comes from the “observer.”
+There is no judgment.
 He ignores the good and the bad, the past and the future.
 Golf is best played from a state of indifference.

 Indifference, I have found, must be learned.
 It is a “state” of awareness.
 It comes from knowing how to sit back and watch while still being present and on-guard.

-Unlike many of my students who, while they develop their own golf swings, ask “How long is this going to take?, my journey to the Single Plane was an extremely joyful process.
-I didn’t worry about how long it was going to take.
+Unlike many of my students who, while they develop their golf swings, ask “How long is this going to take?
+My journey to the Single Plane was an incredibly joyful process.
+I didn’t worry about how long it was going to make.
 I stayed in a state of awareness and adjusted the things I felt needed to change.
 The process was joyful.

-Having fun is an aspect of being in the moment.
+Having fun is an aspect of being at the moment.